michalzagrodzki/kubernetes-rag/frontend/README.md

 - `askStream` (`src/services/api.ts`) POSTs to `/v1/query-stream` and reads the streaming body.
 The current implementation concatenates chunks and returns a single `answer` string, which replaces a pending “typing” placeholder in the UI.
 - History loading calls `/v1/history/:conversationId` to rebuild the chat locally when navigating directly to a chat URL.

-## Backend Reference (FastAPI + Supabase)
+## Backend Reference (FastAPI + Postgres)

 This client targets the companion RAG backend described below.
 Ensure it is running and reachable at `VITE_API_URL`.

-RAG Web API (FastAPI + Supabase)
+RAG Web API (FastAPI + Postgres)

 Retrieval-Augmented Generation (RAG) backend built with FastAPI.
-It ingests PDFs, chunks and embeds them into a Supabase-backed vector store, and answers questions using OpenAI with both standard and streaming responses.
-The service also persists basic chat history and ingestion metadata in Postgres (via SQLModel).
+It ingests PDFs, chunks and embeds them into a Postgres/pgvector-backed table, and answers questions using OpenAI with both standard and streaming responses.
+The service also persists ingestion metadata and chat history via SQLModel.

 Added Value

 - Fast start RAG backend: upload PDFs and query them immediately.
-- Managed vector DB via Supabase + pgvector; simple to operate.
+- Local Postgres + pgvector managed via Docker Compose with persistent storage.
 - Streaming answers with conversation history support.
 - Clean FastAPI interface with OpenAPI docs and typed schemas.
 - Async SQLModel access to Postgres for history and ingestion records.